Mirusha Park: Lakes and waterfalls

-erosion has been very powerful and has created various forms especially those called walls orris.
+erosion has been very powerful and has created various forms, especially those called walls orris.
 The absolute height is about 100 m from the 13th lake up to the 8th lake.
 The terrain is very inconvenient to visit because of the depth and craggy shapes between the lakes.
-The depths between 9th and 10th waterfall are 6–9 m while the height of wall-shaped waterfall between the eighth and ninth lake is 21 m and between ninth and tenth lake is 9 m.
+The depths between the 9th and 10th waterfall are 6–9 m, while the height of the wall-shaped waterfall between the eighth and ninth lake is 21 m, and between the ninth and tenth lake is 9 m.

 The lower lakes of the canyon are characterized by different width 50–60 m between the two sides.
-The natural beauties the lower Mirusha canyon are easier accessible for visitors and are known for the size and depth of the lakes as well as scenic waterfalls.
-The largest lakes in the entire canyon are the 13th and the 16th (last) lake with a depth of 5-7 m.
-After the 13th lake the waterfall has a height of three meters with a very quick drop of the water that falls into the 14th lake, creating a 14 m waterfall toward the 15th lake.
-At the 15th lake with a similar height the water falls in the 16th lake where Mirusha canyon ends.
-The dimensions of the lakes vary from the first up to the 16th, depending on the amount of the water and rainfalls in the catchment of Mirusha.
+The natural beauties of the lower Mirusha canyon are more easily accessible for visitors and are known for the size and depth of the lakes, as well as scenic waterfalls.
+The largest lakes in the entire canyon are the 13th and the 16th (last) lake, with a depth of 5-7 m.
+After the 13th lake, the waterfall has a height of three meters with a very quick drop of the water that falls into the 14th lake, creating a 14 m waterfall toward the 15th lake.
+At the 15th lake, with a similar height, the water falls into the 16th lake, where Mirusha canyon ends.
+The dimensions of the lakes vary from the first up to the 16th, depending on the amount of water and rainfall in the catchment of Mirusha.

-Another characteristic of Mirusha Canyon is also the river erosion where during the process of the water flow, depending on the composition of the rocks, erodes, dissolves and carries erosive material.
+Another characteristic of Mirusha Canyon is also the river erosion, where, during the process of the water flow, depending on the composition of the rocks, it erodes, dissolves, and carries erosive material.